-Those are just a few of the experiences you can enjoy this bank holiday – or any other weekend for that matter – and none are more than an hour from the Capital.
+Those are just a few of the experiences you can enjoy this summer – and none are more than an hour from the Capital.

 10 Queen's Platinum Jubilee Celebrations in Edinburgh from Princes Street Gardens picnic to the Parade of Sail

 BobCat Alpacas are based at the foot of the Pentland Hills on the edge of Edinburgh.
 The owners offer a 90 minute trek with their animals, followed by time on the farm interacting with, and feeding alpacas.
 Go to their website to book.

 Deliciously retro, The Boardwalk inside Ocean Terminal shopping centre in Leith houses its own roller rink, where visitors of all ages can skate to their hearts' content.
 It's fun to skate with friends, or there are lessons on offer for anyone who wants to dedicate a little more time to the sport.
 The Boardwalk also has facilities for skateboarders and BMX bike riders.